Last updated on July 31st, 2018

 This is one thing that a traveler is mostly concerned about.
 We all need to know how to get to a certain place from spot A to spot B, how much time will it take to get there, and such.
 Transportation in Japan is so efficient that traffic is not an excuse.
 If you came to work late, will probably mean that you don’t like your job or you woke up late.
 If in case there’s a repair on the train, they will give you a written report for you to show to your boss why you were late.

-Trains in Japan are the best.
+Trains in Japan are the best especially if you have the Japan Rail Pass with you.
 Trains have their specific time of departure and are scheduled.
-You will know by a notice if a train is delayed in arrival or not in service as the time is adjusted.
+You will know by a notice if a train is delayed in arrival or not in service because the time was adjusted.
 Plus, it runs at enormous speeds so going to a place from another will be shorter and definitely faster.
 They also offer rapid service trains, meaning that they will be skipping stations in order to provide faster trips.
-But the train stations are only open until 12am.
+But the train stations are only open until 12 am.

 Buses are efficient too as it provides a faster way to your destination than walking.
 There are several bus stops in Kyoto.
-Some of them are those that provides information about a certain place.
-The bus stop waiting area also has an estimated time of arrival / departure information and what bus number will arrive which makes transporting from one point to another relatively easier.
+Some of them are those that provide information about a certain place.
+The bus stop waiting area also has an estimated time of arrival/departure information and what bus number will arrive which makes transporting from one point to another relatively easier.
 All that information is very helpful for tourists.

 PS.
 Even the CEOs here are taking trains!

 Japan truly is a haven for pedestrians.
 Streets have traffic lights for pedestrian crossing, even a small street does.
 As usual, red for stop, green for go.
 Surprisingly, most of the Japanese people are abiding by the rules of crossing the street!
 We saw a few where the light is red and people are still crossing the street but only happens when they know that there are no vehicles around.